journal article

 Film policy : an Australian reader / edited by Albert Moran [Queensland], Australia: Institute for Cultural Policy Studies, Faculty of Humanities, Griffith University, 1994.

 Call No: 205.1(94) FILAuthor: Moran, Albert CorpAuthor: Griffith University.
 Institute for Cultural Policy Studies; Film Policy Conference (1991 : Griffith University)Place: [Queensland], AustraliaPublisher: Institute for Cultural Policy Studies, Faculty of Humanities, Griffith UniversityPubDate: 1994PhysDes: iii, 193 p. ; 30 cmSeries: Special publication of the Institute for Cultural Policy Studies, Faculty of Humanities, Griffith UniversitySubject: STATE AND THE CINEMA.
 AUSTRALIA ; GOVERNMENT CONTROL.
 AUSTRALIA ; INDUSTRY, FILM.
 AUSTRALIA ; INDUSTRY, FILM.
 UK ; INDUSTRY, FILM.
 NEW ZEALAND ; INDUSTRY, TV.
 AUSTRALIA ; QUOTA.
 AUSTRALIA ; NATIONAL CONTENT.
-AUSTRALIA ; AUSTRALIAN ABORIGINAL CINEMA ; AUSTRALIAN ABORIGINES AND TV ; MAORI CINEMA ; ADVERTISING FOR FILMS.
+AUSTRALIA ; ABORIGINAL AUSTRALIAN CINEMA ; ABORIGINAL AUSTRALIANS AND TV ; MAORI CINEMA ; ADVERTISING FOR FILMS.
 AUSTRALIA ; INDEPENDENT PRODUCTION.
 AUSTRALIA ; INDUSTRY, FILM.
 AUSTRALIA : NEW SOUTH WALES ; INDUSTRY, FILM.
 AUSTRALIA : QUEENSLAND ; INDUSTRY, FILM.
 AUSTRALIA : SOUTH AUSTRALIA ; NEW SOUTH WALES FILM AND TELEVISION OFFICE ; QUEENSLAND FILM DEVELOPMENT OFFICE Notes: "These papers were originally presented at the Film Policy Conference hosted by the Institute for Cultural Policy Studies at Griffith University in Brisbane in 1991"--Cover p.
 [4]; Includes bibliographical referencesISBN: 0868575453LON: 9849431

 More info